About The Deron School of New Jersey

-Since its inception, the honorees from both Deron I and Deron II programs, have represented a cross-section of dedicated personnel, including both professionals and para-professionals in positions ranging from Support Services to Classroom Instruction and Program Administration.
+Since its inception, the honorees from both Deron’s Montclair and Union Campuses, have represented a cross-section of dedicated personnel, including both professionals and para-professionals.
+Perpetual plaques, noting past award recipients, can be viewed in either school office.

 About The Founders

-Over the next 47 years, Deron School evolved from a one-room program with a single student into two comprehensive school programs providing essential educational services to more than 225 disabled students from eight New Jersey counties.
+Over the next 51 years, The Deron School evolved from a one-room program with a single student into two comprehensive campuses providing essential educational services to more than 225 disabled students from eight New Jersey counties.

-Today Ron Alter serves as Executive Director.
-Deron continues to thrive – Its ongoing success is a tribute to the dedication and continued guidance from Ron and Diane.
+Today The Deron School continues to thrive – Its ongoing success is a tribute to the dedication and continued guidance from Ron and Diane.
 In addition to their leadership roles at the school, both serve as volunteers in community-service organizations.